 Shuttle Reservations in Zion

-To access several trailheads, such as The Narrows and Angels Landing, it is advised to have a shuttle ticket as the road is closed to private vehicles.
+To access several trailheads, such as The Narrows and Angels Landing, you need to ride the free park shuttle because the road is closed to private vehicles for most of the year.
 The Zion Shuttle System was something we weren’t used to dealing with when accessing national parks.
 But when I saw the numbers in Zion, I understand why they have it in place.

-Once you have your tickets though the system works very well.
+The system works very well.
 Staff are very friendly, shuttles run regularly, and stops are clearly marked.
 You can easily hop off one stop and hike along the Virgin River to the next stop.
+Be sure to watch for traffic if you are walking near the road, though.

 Best Hikes in Zion National Park